Using vanity URLs

 - The vanity URL contains non valid characters (only letters, digits, dots (.), dashes (-) and no consecutive slashes are allowed):

 You can also make the vanity URLs automatically be available online by checking the option “Automatically publish on save”.

-Editing a vanity URL
+3.3 Edit a vanity URL

 The vanity URL becomes editable when clicking on it.
 It is not possible to save the modification if the vanity URL is not valid (already in use or if it contains non valid characters):

 Once edited, the previous value is still the one in use in live, so you will need to publish the vanity URL in order to activate the vanity URL in live.

 3.3.1 Changing the language of the vanity URL